xc-jp/purescript-protobuf/README.md

 }
 ```

-will export these four names in a generated `shapes.Interproc.purs` file.
+will export these four names from module `Interproc.Shapes` in a
+generated `shapes.Interproc.purs` file.

 1. A message data type

    ```purescript
    newtype Rectangle = Rectangle { width :: Maybe Number, height :: Maybe Number }
    ```

+   The message data type will also include an `__unknown_fields` field which
+   is required for conformance.

 2. A message maker which constructs a message from a `Record`
    with some message fields